jon49/blog/content/post/lambda_expressions_an_introduction.md

 Let's take the <a href="http://www.spreadsheetbudget.com/2012/04/05/extensions-in-vb-net/">extension examples</a> I used before, but simplify it with lambda expressions.
 Before I had to create multiple private functions to accommodate different comparison types (e.g., String, Double, Object, etc).
 But with lambda expressions I can create local functions that take care of this, which lessons the amount of code and makes the code cleaner.

-So let’s dive into some code.
+So letâ€™s dive into some code.
 First I needed to create a delegate function which accepts multiple types of input and returns an integer.

     Delegate Function MoreLessOrEqual(Of T)(ByVal element As T) As Integer I then created a pointer function which determines which internal function I should use depending on what type of data is received.
-Notice the lambda expressions written as `Function(a As Object)….`
+Notice the lambda expressions written as `Function(a As Object)â€¦.`

 ``` vbscript
 <Extension()>